 Unfortunately, failure is a big subject and perceptions about failure are not necessarily innocent.

-No wonder so many people hide and are afraid to be themselves.
+Fear of failure causes so many people to hide and makes them afraid to be themselves.
+What a loss!

 Why Failure Is Such A Big Subject